JiauZhang/gn/docs/reference.md

         libraries in this target.
 Includes any specified renamed dependencies.

     {{rustdeps}}
-        Expands to the list of -Ldependency=<path> strings needed to compile this target.
+        Expands to the list of -Ldependency=<path> and -Clink-arg=<path> strings needed to compile this target.

     {{rustenv}}
         Expands to the list of environment variables.